basnijholt/nijho.lt/content/post/local-ai-journey/index.md

 `agent-cli` is a finished, polished tool that I use daily.
 `AIBrain` is a much bigger dream, and I'm still figuring out how to solve the performance puzzle to make it truly practical.

-This journey has reinforced my passion for local-first software and open-source development.
+This experience has reinforced my passion for local-first software and open-source development.
 The future of personal, private AI is being built right now, not just in large corporate labs, but in the homes of hobbyists tinkering with their gaming rigs.

 I'd be curious to hear how others are tackling large-scale local data processing.